snickerdoodle-codes/cli-resolve/README.md

 1. Follow the steps above to Convert Legacy Data for Graphing.
 This will generate a clean and standardized CSV in the `data/cleaned` folder, which can then be used to backpopulate the application data stored locally in `data/resolutions.json`.
 2. Run `python backpopulate_data.py {filename}.csv` in the `scripts` folder and follow the instructions.

-## Getting Started
-1. Install `pipenv` for package management if you don't already have it ([instructions](https://pipenv.pypa.io/en/latest/))
-2. Clone the repo to your local machine and navigate into the `cli-resolve` directory
-3. Install all dependencies: `pipenv install`
-4. Run the program: `pipenv run python cli_resolve`

 ## Imaginary FAQs
 ### Is it really that hard to use a spreadsheet?
 No, but sometimes you just gotta let a gal overengineer.